thesandmanman/thesandmanman.github.io/_posts/2020-04-14-first-post.md

 * I love manga & anime, yeah...

-Finally, I hope I maintain this blog... if not,"Hey this was your first & last post."
+Finally, I hope I maintain this blog... if not, "Hey this was your first & last post".

 >_**Fact**_: You made this blog and many other small projects during COVID-19 lockdown, actually impressed.